dakotalightning/docker-rails/README.md

     docker-compose build
     docker-compose up

-*check your docker-machine ip `docker-machine ip default` used to acces the container locally*
+*check your docker-machine ip `docker-machine env default` used to access the container locally*

 when ready to push to production, create the production image